chuongnguyen26/EDA_Project-1/resources.md

 # 3. Advice 🤔

 - "I have not failed.
-I've just found 10,000 ways that won't work." - Thomas Edison
+I've just found 10,000 ways that won't work." - Thomas Edison.
+To be successful at the projects you do, to achieve the goals that you set, and to become the person that you want to be, then failure is not option.
+- If your studying habit is not working for you, don't continue because doing so will only slow you down.
+- To be successful at the goals you pursue takes time and planning.

 # 4. Ending Note

-Making a great project is cool.
-Making new friends, learning new things, and leaving with curiosity is better.
-Have fun with the project.
-Collaborate and meet up.
-Struggle and learn together.
+Start small, steady and master the small tasks.
+Remember that success won't always come on the first try.
+Always stay positive and be curious.